progapandist/rubotnik/README.md

 ## Helpers

-Inside `helpers/helpers.rb` there are some pre-defined helper methods (you can write your own!) that are made available globally by mixing in the module inside the `bot.rb` namespace.
+Inside `helpers/helpers.rb` there are some pre-defined helper methods (you can write your own!) that are made available globally by mixing in the module into the `bot.rb` namespace.

 **Most important of them** is `say` that lets you send a plain message to a connected user.
 It defaults to  `@user` instance variable that is set automatically for you on each message or postback received, but you can pass an optional `user:` argument to send something to a different user.